 Symptoms of hypertension

 There are no particular signs and symptoms of hypertension.
 Most of the people do not notice any change in the blood pressure.
 This is the reason why it is known as “the silent killer.”
 It can be very dangerous as it can lead to damage to the heart and kidneys as well.
 Blood vessels are also weakened due to persistent high blood pressure.
 Rarely, hypertension can lead to anxiety, sleep apnea, sweating, or blushing.
 If hypertension develops to hypertensive crisis, nosebleeds and headaches can also occur.

 Outcomes of hypertension

-Hypertension can lead to coronary heart disease, kidney problems and even stroke.
+Hypertension can lead to coronary heart disease, kidney problems, and even stroke.

 Management and treatment

-Improved lifestyle is the best solution to avoid hypertension.
+An improved lifestyle is the best solution to avoid hypertension.
 Some of the remedies and adjustments in the lifestyle are given below.

 - Regular exercise

 Regular physical exercise can help in avoiding hypertension.
 Doctors suggest the moderate physical activity of 1 hour and 30 minutes or 75 minutes of intense exercise per week to prevent hypertension.
 Physical exercise includes walking, cycling, jogging, or other aerobics (Pescatello et al., 2004).